-If the Rock system has a custom job to move children to new families, that job will also need to set the child's person record's giving group to the new family (or null to indicate giving individual).
-If not, the statement will go to the address of both the old and new family with the transactions still combined.
+If your Rock system has a custom job or workflow to move children to new families, don't forget that it will also need to set the child's person record's giving group to the new family (or null to indicate giving individual).
+If this step isn't done, the statement will go to the address of both the old and new family with the transactions still combined.